mozilla/sphinx-js/README.rst

 Version History
 ===============

+2.3.1
+  * Find the jsdoc command on Windows, where it has a different name.
+Then patch up process communication so it doesn't hang.

 2.3
   * Add the ability to say "*" within the ``autoclass :members:`` option, meaning "and all the members that I didn't explicitly list".